Iron County MRA: Caspian Community Center

 The Caspian Community Center is an educational facility located at 404 Brady Avenue.
 It was constructed in 1921 by the Presbyterian Board of National Missions in an Arts and Crafts style.
 It was used as educational facility for immigrant families by the Board of Missions until 1950.
-It was later purchased by the Caspian Athletic Association, and is still used as a community center, offering play areas and meeting rooms for local youth groups.
+It was later purchased by the Caspian Athletic Association, and was used as a community center, offering play areas and meeting rooms for local youth groups until its demolition in 2022.

-The building is a large two-story rectangular structure covered with stucco and half-timbered at the gable ends.
-Some structural members are exposed, reflecting Arts and Crafts architectural influences.
-A 1928 addition juts from one side.
-It contains a library, club and meeting rooms, a kitchen, and an apartment for the director.
+The building was a large two-story rectangular structure covered with stucco and half-timbered at the gable ends.
+Some structural members were exposed, reflecting Arts and Crafts architectural influences.
+A 1928 addition jutted from one side.
+It contained a library, club and meeting rooms, a kitchen, and an apartment for the director.

 Caspian Mine Headframe

 The Caspian Mine Headframe is a steel mining building located at north of Caspian Road, in Caspian.
 The Caspian Mine opened in 1903, the second of three mines opened by the Verona Mining Company.
 Verona later sold the mine to the Pickands-Mather Company.
 The original headframe was wooden; the current structure was built as a replacement in 1920.
 The headframe is a 106 foot high steel-framed structure clad in corrugated steel siding.
 It is about 25 feet by 10 feet at the base and tapers to about 10 feet by 10 feet at the top.
 The stanchions constructed to support steel cables leading from the hoisthouse to the headframe are located nearby.

 This headframe is significant as the oldest remaining headframe in Iron County.
 The Caspian Mine was the most productive mine in the county from its opening in 1903 until its closing in 1937.
 Pickands-Mather Company, the operator of the Caspian, eventually deeded the headframe, engine house, and the surrounding 5.5 acres to the Iron County Historical and Museum Society.
 The area now serves as the Iron County Historical Museum.